 Click on the cogwheel to the right in the Gradebook view.
 In the window that appears, select the "Grade Posting Policy" tab.
 Select the option "Manually Post Grades".

 With this setting, the student should not see any new grades, notes or comments that you add to the submission until you manually publish the grades.
 You can publish all grades for an assignment by clicking on the button with three dots on it next to the assignment's name and select "Publish Grades".

 It is also possible to set separate policies for different assignments.
 Set a Grade Posting Policy (Canvas Community)

 Set policies for late or missed submissions

-In the Gradebook settings (found under the cogwheel in the upper right corner), there are three settings you need to make if you do not use the examination room.
+In the Gradebook settings (found under the cogwheel in the upper right corner), there are two settings you need to make if you do not use the examination room.
 If the current Canvas room is prepared with one of KTH's templates, this setting may already be adjusted.
 Read more about Examination room in Canvas .

 With Canvas' original settings, the student who has submitted only one of several assignments will receive the same final grade as for their submitted assignment.
 It is desirable that the Gradebook is set so that the final grade shown in Canvas is based on all the assignments the student is expected to do.